BioDepot/BioDepot-workflow-builder/README.md

 Thus a Bwb widget must obtain information from this information either from inputs or through the GUI.
 Only dynamic parameters need to come from inputs.
 The number of required inputs is fairly small and allows us to define the widget with a fairly simple set of parameters that can be stored in a json file and used to automatically create the widget python file as described in the next section

-#### Automated generation of widgets from json descriptor files
+#### Generation of widgets using the widget builder

 We have greatly simplified and automated the widget development process.
-The user provides the details of the executable or script, the inputs, outputs, flags and arguments in a json file.
-The createWidget scripit then creates the Python script and copies it to the correct location.
+The user provides the details of the executable or script, the inputs, outputs, flags and arguments by filling a form provided by the widget builder.
+This is then converted into a json file which stores the parameters.
+A barebones python widget file is also created.
+This instantiates the BwBase base class which provides all the necessary functionality.
+The user can supersede the default implementation by adding his or her own code.

 The widget then appears on the next launch of the Bwb process which can be done without closing the container.
 This is made possible by refactoring and abstracting the code in a BwBase class.

 The construction of a widget is reduced to editing a Json file.
 For more complicated widgets - the automatically produced python script can be customized and the defaults extended or overridden if desired The fields are described below.